Listen to an Audio Version of the Blog

 The amount and frequency of mass shootings is causing Americans to become increasingly desensitized with every event that happens.
 Only if America would be able to rally everyone around the effort to heal a culture that breeds violence—we can expect to see real impact.

 The last generation starts from the whole world transforming into a small village, into one system.
-By the 21st century, the world reached a state where everyone depends on everyone.
+By the 21st century, the world reached the state where everyone depends on everyone.

 This dependence is unpleasant, burdensome, and is perceived as manipulations of the financial elite over us, but nevertheless, the world has locked itself in one circle and therefore we are called the last generation.